juanstelling/MS4-prints/README.md

 <h1>7.
 Credits</h1>

 #### Content
-- The content of the product and sustainability section on the about page is coming from Desenio.
+- The content of the product and sustainability section on the about page is coming from [Desenio](https://desenio.co.uk/).
-- The content of the sustainability page is partly coming from Desenio.
+- The content of the sustainability page is partly coming from [Desenio](https://desenio.co.uk/).
-- The content of the FAQ page is coming from Na-kd and Thinks I love Things I like
+- The content of the FAQ page is coming from Na-kd [Na-kd](https://www.na-kd.com/en) and [Things I like Things I love](https://www.thingsilikethingsilove.com/).
-- The content of the return policy is coming from Na-kd
+- The content of the return policy is coming from Na-kd [Na-kd](https://www.na-kd.com/en)

 #### Media
 - All images are from [Pexels](https://www.pexels.com).